Audio can make all the difference when it comes to your home theater system.

 - In order to get the best possible performance out of your speakers, you may be required to play around with the different EQ modes, which can be a little confusing for newbies.

-- These speakers do not support Bluetooth True Wireless Stereo (TWS), which can cut down a little on the convenience.
+- These speakers do not support Bluetooth True Wireless Stereo (TWS), which can cut down a little on the convenience that provides.

-The next option in the under $500 category is the new set of bookshelf speakers from ELAC, a company with close to a hundred years of experience in the field.
+The next option in the bookshelf speakers below $500 category is the new set of bookshelf speakers from ELAC, a company with close to a hundred years of experience in the field.

 - The sound quality that you get is fairly impressive, especially with these speakers coming out on the lower end of the price spectrum.